edgelesssys/contrast/dev-docs/user-manual.md

 ### Deploy emojivoto

-Since the coordinator has a manifest set, which defines the amojivoto deployment as an allowed workload, we can deploy the application:
+Since the coordinator has a manifest set, which defines the emojivoto deployment as an allowed workload, we can deploy the application:

 ```sh
 kubectl apply -f deployment/